dave/youtube/readme.md

 # Keys

-This tool uses two keys, which you will need to copy into `~/.config/wildernessprime/`.
+This tool uses three keys, which you will need to copy into `~/.config/wildernessprime/`.

 ## google-service-account-token.json
 This is the service account key for authenticating with Google Sheets and Google Drive.